microsoft/typechat.net/src/typechat.examplesLib/Readme.md

-﻿# Typechat.ExamplesLib
+﻿# Microsoft.TypeChat.ExamplesLib
+TypeChat.ExamplesLib provides:
+* Example classes that show how to use TypeChat for several use cases
-Classes and extension methods used by Typechat examples.
+* Extension methods and utilities used by TypeChat examples.

+Example classes include:
+* **HierarchicalJsonTranslator**: demonstrates how a  translator can use an in-memory vector index to semantically route request to child translators

-* PluginProgramTranslator: Sample program translator that translates user requests into programs for APIs defined by Microsoft Semantic Kernel Plugins
+* **PluginProgramTranslator**: Program translator that translates user requests into programs that call APIs defined by Microsoft Semantic Kernel Plugins

-* PluginProgramValidator: Typecheck programs produced by PluginProgramValidator
+* **PluginProgramValidator**: Validates programs produced by PluginProgramTranslator

-* Config helpers

-* ConsoleApp: Base class used by all command line examples

-* Extension methods
+* **VectorizedMessageList**: Demonstrates how to use embeddings to select semantically relevant messages as ***context*** in Agent interactions

+* **Config**: Simplifies loading configuration for examples from settings files.